youzan/vant/src/password-input/README.md

 ### Intro

-The PasswordInput component is usually used with [NumberKeyboard](#/en-US/number-keyboard) Component.
+The passwordinput component is usually used with [NumberKeyboard](#/en-US/number-keyboard) Component.

 ### Install